 EARNING CME CREDIT FOR JOURNAL ARTICLES

 CME can be earned by reading designated articles and completing the online CME post-test and evaluation within one year of the date of publication.
 The online examination and management system enables subscribers to review individualized records of their CME history and print letters of participation.
-Both member and non-member subscribers to SLEEP must purchase access to each CME post-test.
+Both member and non-member subscribers to the Journal of Clinical Sleep Medicine must purchase access to each CME post-test.
 Post-test attempts are sold in packages, enabling subscribers to manage their CME over time.
 To earn credit, look for the “CME” symbol next to the title of designated articles.
 Select the article and then click on the “Earn CME credit online” link.
 The online system will guide you through the process of purchasing post-test attempts, answering the post-test questions and evaluation questions, and printing your participation letter.

 Earn CME for past issues